-By the end of 1703, Imperial troops were still in control of the following places in Upper Hungary (Slovakia): Pressburg, Trentschin, Neutra, Eperies and Kaschau and a few castles.
+By the end of 1703, Imperial troops were still in control of the following places in Upper Hungary (Slovakia): Pressburg, Trentschin (only the castle), Neutra, Eperies and Kaschau and a few castles.

 Abtheilung für Kriegsgeschichte des k. k.
 Kriegs-Archives: Feldzüge des Prinzen Eugen von Savoyen, Series 1, Vol. 5, Vienna 1878, pp. 23, 88-89, 110-111, 598-621

 Fessler, Dr. I. A.: Die Geschichte der Ungern, part IX.
 File 19.
 Leipzig 1825

 Pizzighelli, C.: Geschichte des k. u. k.
 Ulanen-Regiments Kaiser Joseph II.
 No. 6, Vienna 1908

 Rabenhorst: Geschichte des K.u.K Infanterie-Regiments Prinz Friedrich August Herzog zu Sachsen Nr.
 45, p.
 41, Brünn 1897

 Wrede, A. v.: Geschichte der K. und K. Wehrmacht, file I. and II, Vienna 1898